HdkTkhs/Vmol/README.md

 ```
 INTEL(R) XEON(R) SILVER 4514Y
 ```
-which consists of 16 cores.
+which consists of 16 core CPUs.

 # How to run Vmol
   Use the script 'mpirun.exe' in /examples/HF_OEP/.